l33tlamer/yml-tips/README.md

 **Platforms:**

-* The server should run anywhere Docker images can be run, AMD64 and ARM64 arch.
+* Windows, Linux and Mac, wherever you can run the Docker image.
 Clients only need a half-modern browser to access.*

 **Website: [https://github.com/coder/code-server](https://github.com/coder/code-server)**